-Regardless of what industry your company is in, you can find a way to provide light during the dark times of an economic recession.
+Regardless of what industry your company is in, you can find a way to provide a light during the dark times of an economic recession.
 Give people hope to cling to and solutions that will pull them through the challenges of today.

 Give Your Customers Something New

 When the economy is slow, your marketing needs to be quick.
-It’s hard to advertise to a public that fears for the future, but it is possible – especially when your company has something new and innovative to offer.
+It’s hard enough to advertise to a public that fears for the future, but it is possible – especially when your company has something new and innovative to offer.

 Take a look at this new offer from Chipotle, one of America’s favorite restaurant chains.
 You’d think that now is the time people are staying at home and cooking on their own, and you’re right for the most part.

 However, Chipotle found a way around this economic switch to spending less at restaurants.
 The brand is now offering free delivery until the end of March and openly states that this is a result of the coronavirus.

 Not only does this marketing strategy keep the business afloat by finding new ways to turn a profit, but it also offers something new to the average Chipotle fan.
 They can obtain their favorite meal without leaving the safety of their home, and they get the feeling that Chipotle wants to serve them even during a serious pandemic.

 Chipotle’s not exactly being “greedy” like Buffet advised, but it’s showing that it has a firm place against its competitors, even in times of trouble.
 Can your business do the same?

 It goes without saying that marketing during a booming economy is different than marketing in a slow one.
 People are thinking about money differently and cutting down on their spending.
 Therefore, your marketing techniques need to keep up with this mindset.

 This doesn’t mean cutting down on marketing.
 In fact, it can mean the opposite: ramping up marketing in smarter ways.